 Invitations first.
 Keep it simple.
 Most people today are OK with an e-mail invitation.
 If you know someone who isn’t, get inexpensive plain invitations from the dollar store, add some holidays stickers and mail a few.
 Or pick up the phone and give them a call.

 Guest list.
 Don’t invite the whole office.
 You probably don’t like all those people and the feeling may be mutual — but they’ll come anyway for free food and drink.
 Smaller is better.
 Tailor the size of the group to the size of your space.
-But an optimum size or everyone to get to visit or know each other is maybe 20 to 25 people.
+An optimum size or everyone to get to visit or know each other is maybe 20 to 25 people.
 Invite a few special people from work (and ask them not to spread the word), along with some personal friends and you might have a nice mix of folks for interesting conversations.
 Just make sure when they get there, everyone gets introduced around so the office folks don’t hang in a clique and not mingle with others.
 Try to hook up interests or experiences, such as “George, meet Tom.
 George loves car racing and Tom used to be an amateur race car driver.”

 High spirits.
 Don’t try to set up a full bar.
 It’ll cost a fortune just to provide the basics.
 Maybe get a keg of a popular local microbrew beer, or search the oenophile websites for best bargains on some decent wine.
 Better yet, do a punch.
 If you’re having a theme for the food (say, Caribbean or Mexican), do a matching punch (i.e., rum punch, sangria or a margarita bowl).
 Punch ingredients can hide a multitude of flaws in a moderately priced alcohol.
 For the nondrinkers, how about a crockpot of spiced apple cider?